Miriam Koktvedgaard Zeitzen

 Karen Blixens Vej 4, 2300 København S, KUA2, Building: 10-2-43

 - Gender, kinship and polygamy

 Current research projects:

-1) Cultural barriers to breast cancer diagnosis and treatment in Asia.
-Collaborative project with Professor Cynthia Chou, in partnership with National University Hospital Singapore (NUHS).
-My sub-project explores the potential cultural barriers that may lead women in Malaysia to delay presentation and diagnosis with breast cancer.
-Focus is on breast cancer symptom recogniton processes particularly among Malay women, who have the lowest incidence of breast cancer in multi-ethnic Malaysia, but have the highest mortality from breast cancer.
+1) Cultural barriers to breast cancer diagnosis and treatment in Southeast Asia.
+Collaborative research project with Associate Professor Dr. Mikael Hartman, National University Singapore, and Professor Cynthia Chou, University of Iowa, USA, exploring the potential cultural barriers that may lead women in Southeast Asia to delay presentation and diagnosis with breast cancer.
+My particular focus is on breast cancer symptom recogniton processes among Malay Muslim women in Singapore and Malaysia.
+Malay women have the lowest incidence of breast cancer in multi-ethnic Singapore and Malaysia, but have the highest mortality from breast cancer.

 - Mormon negotiation of right to practice polygamy in Canada and America, focusing on gender, religion and legal cultures

 - Muslim polygamy in Southeast Asia, particularly Malaysia and Singapore